One man arrested after scuffle with police

 TERRE HAUTE, Ind.
 (WTHI) - One person is arrested after what police are calling "a scuffle."

-THPD says it happened Saturday night aroun 8 p.m. near 16th Street and 6th Avenue.
+THPD says it happened Saturday night around 8 p.m. near 16th Street and 6th Avenue.

 Police say they tried to arrest Nicholas Loffredo for a warrant.
 That's when officials say a scuffle happened.